“Anemia is “an”+”aemia” (no+blood) which is a condition with “decreased oxygen-carrying capacity of the blood.”

 Microcytic anemia

-• The cells formed in the bone marrow are relatively larger than normal RBCs, and hence, vitamins like folic acid and Vit-B12 help in their multiplication to regular RBCs.
+- The cells formed in the bone marrow are relatively larger than normal RBCs, and hence, vitamins like folic acid and vitamin B12 help in their multiplication to regular RBCs.

 Types of Anemia Scientifically

-• This is a condition with damage to the red bone marrow of long bones.
+- This is a condition that damages the red bone marrow of long bones.

-• Hence, there is an inability to produce enough RBCs required for sufficient oxygenation.
+- Hence, there is an inability to produce enough RBCs for sufficient oxygenation.

 2. Megaloblastic Anemia